 Scanning Electron Microscopy

-A scanning electron microscope/energy dispersive x-ray system (SEM/EDX) is used for high resolution and magnification imaging with enhanced depth of field.
-The process results in a nondestructive analysis of gunshot residue particles, paints, metals, powders, and other trace materials.
+A Scanning Electron Microscope/Energy Dispersive X-ray system (SEM/EDX) is used for elemental analysis and high resolution and magnification imaging with enhanced depth of field.
+The process results in a non-destructive analysis of gunshot residue particles, paints, metals, powders, and other trace materials.

-The Thermo-Electron Quan-X fluorescence system is used in the elemental analysis of glass, larger metal fragments, powders and certain liquids.
+The Energy Dispersive X-ray Fluorescence (XRF) analyzer is used for the non-destructive elemental analysis of trace evidence such as glass, larger metal fragments, powders and certain liquids.

-Physical Evidence Section - Trace Unit: Forensic Scientist Manager Pete Ware
+Physical Evidence Section - Trace Unit: Forensic Scientist Manager Jennifer Remy